Restormel Castle and Lostwithiel circular walk

 Behind the stone wall at the end of the path are some of the opencast workings from the iron mine (hence the warning signs on the wall as there is an abyss on the other side).

 9. Go through the gate and carefully turn left onto the lane.
-Walk a few paces to a junction (with a few white markings) with a very tiny lane - virtually a track, with grass growing down the middle - on the right.
+Walk a few paces to a junction with a track on the right, beside a Give Way 50 yds sign.

-10. Turn right and follow the lane until it ends in a junction with a B-road.
+10. Turn right and follow the track until it ends in a junction with a B-road.

 The Romans used to soak bandages in daisy juice as an antiseptic for sword wounds.
 Other common names include bruisewort and woundwort which also imply use for treatment of injuries.